 The Good, the bad and the ugly in web marketing

-It is almost 2017 and as strange as it may sound, we still find traces of the junk from the yesteryear of search engine optimization being peddled as the Holy Grail at exorbitant costs.
+It is almost 2017 and as strange as it may sound, we still find traces of the junk from the yesteryear of search engine optimisation being peddled as the Holy Grail at exorbitant costs.
 Gullible customers who are recent entrants into the world of SEO are being taken for a ride and being scammed of their hard earned money.

 Let’s make one thing very clear before we even begin.
 If you are being promised ‘top 10 rankings for ‘n’ number of keywords’ for $200 a month, it’s a huge red flag.